-Teatro Amazonas ("Amazon Theatre") is an opera house located in Manaus, in the heart of the Amazon Rainforest in Brazil.
-More than 120 years old, it represents the city's heyday during the rubber boom.
+Teatro Amazonas ("Amazon Theatre") is an opera house in Manaus, Brazil, in the heart of the Amazon Rainforest.
+The theater's architectural style is considered typical Renaissance Revival.

-Construction on the neo-classical style theater began in 1884.
-Work proceeded slowly over the following fifteen or so years, with some stops and restarts from 1885 to 1892.
-The theater has 700 seats and was constructed with bricks brought from Europe, French glass and Italian marble.
+Construction on the neo-classical-styled theater began in 1884.
+Work proceeded slowly over the following 15 years, with some stops and restarts between 1885 and 1892.

-As the rubber trade dwindled, the wealthy left town and the opera house eventually closed down.
-It remained in limbo for 90 years, without a single operatic performance.
+As the rubber trade dwindled, the wealthy left town and the opera house eventually closed.
+It remained in limbo for 90 years without a single operatic performance.

-In 2001, the new provincial government decided to allocate funds to revive the theater.
-The plan worked and today Teatro Amazonas is the location of the annual Festival Amazonas de Ópera (Amazonas Opera Festival).
+In 2001, the new provincial government allocated funds to revive the theater.
+The plan worked, and today Teatro Amazonas is the location of the annual Festival Amazonas de Ópera (Amazonas Opera Festival).

 Teatro Amazonas is also the home of the Amazonas Philharmonic Orchestra, which regularly rehearses and performs at the theater.
-Other performances, along with choirs, musical concerts and an annual film festival are also held here.
+In addition, performances, choirs, concerts, and an annual film festival are also held here.